-Pursuant to Iowa Code Section 908.10 and 908.10A, the Board's ALJs do not hear cases involving parolees convicted of new felony or aggravated misdemeanors.
-The parole of a parolee who was convicted of such a crime is deemed revoked as of the date of the commission of the new offense.
+Pursuant to Iowa Code Sections 908.10 and 908.10A, the Board's ALJs do not hear cases involving parolees convicted of new felony or aggravated misdemeanors.
+In these instances the parole is deemed revoked as of the date of the commission of the new offense.
 Though no hearing is conducted for an automatic revocation, an ALJ is required to process the judgment and sentence on the new conviction and notify the parolee of the revocation.